-For adults with attention deficit hyperactivity disorder (ADHD), choosing the right tool for task and time management, such as a smartphone, is a critical part of staying organized.
+For adults with ADHD, choosing the right ADHD tools for task and time management, such as a smartphone, is a critical part of staying organized.
 Which ones are most effective for adults with ADHD: an Android-friendly device or an iPhone?
 A smartphone or a digital organizer like the iPod Touch?
 ADDitude community members share their tips for organizational success.

 Adults with ADHD: Will a Smartphone Help You or Not?

 “I would suggest getting a smartphone only if you are used to carrying around a cell phone at all times.
 If you aren’t, then it’s something brand new you’ll need to get used to.” –jannarama

 “I tried using a digital organizer, but I could never remember to recharge it.
 The last time I was faced with asking my husband to re-sync and reload my digital organizer because I had forgotten to, I instead went out and bought a paper planner.
 I do so much better!” –Wende B.

 The Best Smartphones for Adults with ADHD: iPhone, iPod Touch Reviews

 “It wasn’t until after I’d started taking ADHD medication that I realized what an amazing helper the iPhone is for a person with ADHD.
 I put all my upcoming appointments into the calendar with multiple reminders.
 There’s an application you can get that acts as a shopping list.
 Plus, there are a lot of free games to download that are perfect for the ADHD brain.
 I don’t know how I got by without it before!” –ADDled